 What are the causes?

 It is thought that HS may be caused by a problem with the immune system.
-According to the British Association of Dermatologists, the disease may be linked to Crohn's disease.
+According to the British Association of Dermatologists, it may be linked to Crohn's disease.
 Many HS patients also suffer from another underlying autoimmune disorder (where the immune system attacks the body's own cells and tissues).

 Who is affected?